Making peace with my laugh lines.

 Believe it or not, this was not said to insult or offend me.
 It was as a compliment of sorts, and from where my dear and long-lost friend was sitting, quite sincere.

 At the time, fast approaching 50, I felt strangely comforted in the fact that if the worst thing about my changing appearance was a few lines that traced my face where laughter had been, well, I felt happy.
-All my efforts to win the campaign against premature ageing were working!!

 I just had longer laugh lines.
-Cool!!

-In the beauty industry, you learn pretty quickly the vulnerability and horror the naming of wrinkles can elicit.
+In the beauty industry, you quickly learn the vulnerability and horror that the naming of wrinkles can elicit.

-My friend, with her ‘beautyspeak’ as finely chiselled as the best laugh line you’ve ever seen, could have said, “Nah, you look great, your frown lines are just a bit deeper” Ouch!!
-Clearly sensing my vulnerability, she knew just what to say.
+She could have said, “Nah, you look great, your frown lines are just a bit deeper” Ouch.

-As we parted and wandered back into our own lives once again, I thought to myself, “what a lovely friend she was, I need more like her…
+As we parted and wandered back into our own lives once again, I thought to myself, “What a lovely friend she was, I need more like her…

-I’ve never been to a school reunion and I probably never will.
+I’ve never been to a school reunion, and I probably never will.
 The call from the class of 76 at my old high school college just never came.
-Trauma averted!!
-But meeting up with a friend from long ago.. well, it got me thinking?
+Trauma averted.
+But meeting up with a friend from long ago?
+Well, it got me thinking.

 But why do I feel so vulnerable?
 Why do you?
+Why the shame as our age becomes visible?

-Vanity?
-Sure.
-But perhaps our vanity is getting a bad rap (or is that my own little narcissist talking)?
-Probably.
-In a world obsessed with youth, beauty and success the ultimate prize, it’s almost impossible not to feel a little vain and insecure.
+In a world obsessed with youth, beauty and success, the ultimate prize, it’s almost impossible not to feel a little insecure.

 But in my defence.
 Isn’t a little bit of vanity and ego the very thing that gets us up every morning, gives us the motivation to keep striving to achieve and hopefully contribute something good in the world before we exit?
 It’s just a question and one to which I don’t have an answer.

-All I know is I do care and I am vulnerable.
+All I know is I do care, and I am vulnerable.
 Perhaps I shouldn’t care, but somewhere in my DNA, it seems to be hardwired.
-I know what you’re thinking and I hear you.
+I know what you’re thinking, and I hear you.
 “Be proud of them, after all, they’re who YOU are”.
 Of course, I know.
 This is true, but there’s no need to rush things.
 Is there?

 So, how do I feel about my long laugh lines?
 Do I love them?
 No, not really.
 Are you kidding?
 Give me back the skin I had at 25, any day!!
 Of course, as long as I can keep my wisdom, life experience and my iPhone.

-Love them or just erase them?
+Learn to love them or erase them?

 Sure, I could get them erased?
 Fill them in with dermal fillers and relax them with a little injection here and there.
-Build back my missing collagen with laser treatments amongst other things.
+Build back my missing collagen with laser treatments, amongst other things.
 Turn up the filter on every photo of myself.
 Yep, I can do all of that.

 But is it the answer?